Technical parameters of ladle in die casting

 Standard capacity range

-According to the industry standard (YB/T 6168-2024), the conventional ladle capacity is 100-400 tons and is suitable for large-scale steelmaking scenarios.
+The ladles provided by Haichen, in accordance with the industry standard (YB/T 6168-2024), have a conventional ladle capacity of 100 to 400 tons and are suitable for large-scale steelmaking scenarios.

-Small steel ladles have a capacity as low as 21 tons, and they find application in special processes or laboratory environments.
+The capacity of small ladles is as low as 21 tons, and they are applied in special processes or laboratory environments.

-Furthermore, when designing these ladles, engineers must reserve a 10% overloading allowance.
+In addition, when designing these ladles, engineers must reserve a 10% overload allowance.

-For example, the actual maximum loading capacity of a steel ladle with a rated capacity of 250 tons is 275 tons.
+For instance, the actual maximum loading capacity of a ladle with a rated capacity of 250 tons is 275 tons.

 ladle in die casting